 Entry & Exit Requirements

-U.S. citizens must have a passport with at least three blank pages and valid for at least six months beyond your anticipated stay in Madagascar.
+U.S. citizens must have a passport with at least three blank pages and valid for at least six months beyond your date of entry into Madagascar.

 If you are not traveling with a U.S. passport, please be sure to check with the Madagascan Embassy for requirements based on your nationality.